 CDBG funds were set aside for potential projects in the Downtown area that will address slum and blight conditions, including storefront rehabilitation grants to property owners which must be matched one-for-one with private dollars and be utilized for façade renovation.
-This project had a goal of addressing/eliminating slum and blight conditions at approximately two (2) properties in 2018 with one project underway and one project completed in the 2018 Program Year.
-In addition, CDBG funds will be utilized to replace equipment at the Washington Elementary School Playground, which also functions as a neighborhood playground.
-The project work was not completed until the summer 2019.
-The total population in the service area as per Census data for this activity is 3,485 persons.
+This project had a goal of addressing/eliminating slum and blight conditions at approximately two properties in 2018 with one project underway and one project completed in the 2018 Program Year.
+Also, under the low-to-moderate income area objective, CDBG funds will be utilized to replace equipment at the Washington Elementary School Playground, which also functions as a neighborhood playground.
+The project work was not completed until the summer of 2019.
+The total population in the service area as per Census data for this activity is 3,485 persons (55.24 % of these individuals are low-to-moderate income).